Jump to main content

 Acker was a U.S.-American writer, artists and countercultural icon.
 Her pastiche art work copied and transformed the writing of others.
 The Kathy Acker Reading Room houses 6054 books, magazines, and pamphlets as well as a collection of letters, postcards and personal items.
 Acker's annotations, underlinings and handwritten notes offer intimite insight into her personal thought and creative process.

-The contens of the library reach from George Bataille and Jean Genet, to the experimental outputs of William Burroughs and arthistorically (and culturally) relevant publications by Fluxus.
+The contents of the library reach from George Bataille and Jean Genet to the experimental outputs of William Burroughs and arthistorically (and culturally) relevant publications by Fluxus.
 The Reading Room also contains an extensive number of feminist writings, specific favorites of Acker being Luce Irigaray and Julia Kristeva.
+You can find the catalogue of the Kathy Acker Reading Room here.
+(Please note that as of yet, not all titles have been catalogued, but we are working on adding them to the list.)

 If you are interested in studying Kathy Acker, you'll never be able to get as close to her as you can do here!